f5devcentral/AI-stepbystep/4_agentic_labs/n8n/n8n_multi-model.md

 30. Click the Chat Model '+' at the bottom of your Other Agent object and add an Ollama model using your Ollama credentials.
 In the model drop-down, select the model deepseek-r1:1.5b, name it 'deepseek-r1:1.5b' and return to the canvas.
    ![img42](images/42-mod-deep.png)
    ![img43](images/43-mod-deep.png)
 31. Now, it's time to play.
 Open your n8n chat interface, if you haven't already and enter some prompts.
 These will take a bit.
 Watch how the objects in your flow pass data to one another by clicking on the object and observing the data that is input and output through each step in the flow.
-Observe how poor prompt engineering yields lessser results.
+Observe how poor prompt engineering yields lesser results.
 What else do you see happening?
 Perhaps adjust your system prompt to the Text Classifier's attached model.
 What happens to your results if you change models on your agents?
    ![img44](images/44-finished.png)
    ![img45](images/45-test1.png)
    ![img45](images/45-test2.png)